Difference entre fluoxetine et duloxetine

 It is important to note that these are not the only possible side effects of fluoxetine and duloxetine.
 Patients should always consult with their healthcare provider if they experience any unusual or severe side effects while taking these medications.

-See also Duloxetine product monograph
+See also Duloxetine in europe

 Dosage and Administration